Sinusitis: Types, Symptoms, Causes & Treatment

 Your Top Choice for Sinusitis Treatment in Tampa Bay

-If you’re experiencing the sinusitis symptoms listed above, you can rely on Florida Medical Clinic’s allergy, asthma, and immunology specialists for treatment.
+If you’re experiencing the sinusitis symptoms listed above, you can rely on Florida Medical Clinic Orlando Health’s allergy, asthma, and immunology specialists for treatment.
 We’re a trusted medical practice that’s been treating patients since 1993, and we operate numerous offices throughout the Tampa Bay area, including ones in Land O’ Lakes (at 2100 Via Bella Boulevard), Wiregrass (at 2352 Bruce B. Downs Boulevard), and WaterGrass (at 7760 Curley Road).
 We know how unpleasant sinusitis symptoms can be, and we’ll work diligently to help you achieve the relief you deserve as quickly as possible.

-When you visit Florida Medical Clinic for sinusitis treatment, we’ll begin by asking about your medical history and the symptoms you’ve been experiencing.
+When you visit Florida Medical Clinic Orlando Health for sinusitis treatment, we’ll begin by asking about your medical history and the symptoms you’ve been experiencing.
 We’ll want to know how long you’ve been having symptoms, what they involve, and whether they’ve improved or worsened at all over time.
 After examining you and ordering any necessary tests, we’ll supply you with an accurate diagnosis and a customized treatment plan.
 Click here to request an appointment with Dr. Reichmuth at one of the locations listed above.

 About Dr. Daniel A. Reichmuth, MD, FAAAAI, FACAAI